formlio/forml/docs/workflow.rst

-Pipeline
+Workflow
 ========

-Pipeline is the backbone of the ML solution responsible for holding all its pieces in the right place together.
+Workflow is the backbone of the ML solution responsible for holding all its pieces in the right place together.
 On the low level it is a *Task Dependency Graph* where edges represent data flows and vertices are the data transformations.

-ForML is providing a convenient API for defining complex Pipelines using simple notation based on two main pipeline
+ForML is providing a convenient API for defining complex workflows using simple notation based on two main entities:

-entities:
+Operators

-- *Operators* are high level pipeline macros that can be composed together and eventually expand into the task graph.
+    are high level pipeline macros that can be composed together and eventually expand into the task graph.
+Actors
-- *Actors* as the low level primitives forming the graph vertices.
+    as the low level primitives forming the graph vertices.

-Each ForML pipeline has dual *train* vs *apply* mode for implementing the specific scenarios of supervised learning.
+Each ForML workflow has dual *train* vs *apply* mode for implementing the specific scenarios of supervised learning.

 The high-level API for describing a pipeline allows to formulate an operator composition expressions using a syntax like this::